Metrics for technical debt management: the basics

 MICs can change when other debts are retired

-The MICs and MPrin of a particular class of technical debt can change when we retire other seemingly unrelated classes of technical debt.
-In most cases, we need engineering expertise to determine technical debt retirement strategies that can exploit this property.
+The metaphorical interest charges (MICs) and metaphorical principal (MPrin) of a particular can change as a result of retiring other seemingly unrelated classes of technical debt.
+In most cases, engineering expertise is required to determine technical debt retirement strategies that can exploit this property of some kinds of technical debt.

-Decision makers who understand the world of financial instruments at a very sophisticated level might tend to make an understandable error.
-They might overvalue arguments favoring technical debt management in ways analogous to how we manage financial debts.
-Financial sophisticates might find appealing any argument for technical debt management that parallels financial approaches.
+Decision-makers who understand the world of financial instruments at a very sophisticated level might tend to overvalue arguments favoring technical debt management in ways analogous to the ways we manage financial debts.
+Financial sophisticates might find appealing any argument for a technical debt management program that parallels financial approaches.
 Such programs are unlikely to work, for two reasons.
-First, the uncertainties associated with estimating MPrin and MICs are significant.
-They make technical debt management decisions more dependent on engineering and project management judgment than they are on the results of calculations and projections (see MPrin uncertainties and MICs uncertainties).
+First, as we’ve already noted, the uncertainties associated with estimating MPrin and MICs make technical debt management decisions more dependent on engineering and project management judgment than they are on the results of calculations and projections (see MPrin uncertainties and MICs uncertainties).

-Second, the familiar concept of interest rate doesn’t apply to technical debt.
-For technical debt, the interest charges depend on the interaction between ongoing activities and the debt, rather than the cost of retiring the debt.
+Second, as noted above, the familiar concept of interest rate is inapplicable to technical debt, because the MICs depend on the degree of interaction between ongoing activities and the debt itself, rather than the cost of retiring the debt.
 And that means that MICs (and MPrin) of one class of debt can change when another class is retired.

 Implications of this effect

-The possibility that retiring one class of technical debt can alter the financial burdens presented by another has both favorable and unfavorable implications.
+The possibility that retiring one class of technical debt can alter the financial burdens presented by another class of technical debt has both favorable and unfavorable implications.

 MICs can change when other debts are retired

-An example illustrating one way in which MICs on one kind of technical debt can change as a result of retiring another.
+An example illustrating one way in which MICs on one kind of technical debt can change as a result of retiring a different kind of technical debt.
 The structure at the left represents the situation before any debt retirement occurs.
-The balloons labeled “A” represent instances of asset A. The balloon labeled “B” represents asset B. The orange circles represent instances of technical debts D1 and D2.
+The balloons labeled “A” represent instances of asset A. The balloon labeled “B” represents asset B. The orange circles represent instances of technical debt D1 and D2, respectively.
 The arrows connecting the As to B indicate that asset A depends on Asset B. The structure at the right represents the situation after debt retirement.

 As an example of a favorable implication, consider software remodularization.
 Suppose we have a software asset A that depends on another software asset B. As shown in the left image of the figure, asset A, of which there are many copies, bears two classes of technical debt, D1 and D2.
 As shown, there is only one copy of asset B. Suppose further that an asset that bears debt D2 also bears debt D1, but an asset that bears D1 might or might not bear debt D2.

-To retire D2, engineers modified B by assigning it responsibility for the tasks that formerly bore debt D2.
-After this change, B bears debt of type D1.
-Next, they retired debt D2.
-The right half of the figure shows the result.
-The system still bears debt D1.
-But now it’s inside B instead of A. Those modifications relieve all instances of A of both types of debt.
-The result is that D2 vanishes, and only a single instance of D1 remains.
+To retire D2, engineers have decided to modify B by having it assume responsibility for the tasks that formerly bore debt type D2.
+They do this even though, as a consequence of this change, B will now bear debt of type D1.
+Next, debt type D2 is retired.
+The right half of the figure shows the resulting implementation.
+The system still bears debt D1, but now it’s located in B instead of A. All instances of type A assets change, and those modifications relieve them of both types of debt.
+This is a sensible approach, because there are several assets of type A and only one of type B. The end result is that D2 vanishes, and only a single instance of D1 remains.
 In this way, retiring debt D2 has reduced the MICs and MPrin for D1.

 Policymakers can help